When We Issue Broad Communications Across the Campus Community:

 Emergency Notification and Response (Orange Alert): The Orange Alert system is designed to provide rapid notification and instructions to Syracuse University students, faculty and staff and SUNY College of Environmental Science and Forestry students in the event of a verified crisis where there exists an immediate threat of serious physical harm.
 All DPS officers have the authority to activate the Orange Alert system if necessary.

 Orange Alert utilizes email, text messaging, social media networks and cell/landline phone calls to send a brief notice about the incident and instructions about what actions to take.
 Additionally, sirens located on the Kenneth A. Shaw Quad, Whitman School of Management building, Falk College complex and South Campus housing will sound in the event of an Orange Alert.
 After an Orange Alert message is broadcast, more detailed follow-up information will be provided through various means, including but not limited to the University’s website, University social media resources, email, phone, and campus radio and television resources.

 Sign Up in MySlice: To receive the aforementioned communications, all students, faculty and staff are strongly encouraged to log into MySlice to ensure their contact information for Orange Alert is up to date.
 Students may also enter their parents’ and families’ contact information by logging into MySlice.

-Reporting a Crime or Bias Incident: Anyone with information warranting an Orange Alert or a public safety message is encouraged to report the incident to DPS by immediately calling 315.443.2224; toll-free 855.443.2224; 711 from a campus landline; or via the Rave Guardian App.
+Reporting a Crime or Bias Incident: Anyone with information warranting an Orange Alert or a public safety message is encouraged to report the incident to DPS by immediately calling 315.443.2224; toll-free 855.443.2224; 711 from a campus landline; or via the Orange Safe App.
 If you would like to anonymously report NON-EMERGENCY information to DPS, you can use the Silent Witness tool.
 To report a bias incident or to receive support, visit the Stop Bias website.